What is Map Algebra (Raster Math)?

 You don’t need a doctorate in mathematics to do map algebra.

-Because all you really need are 2 raster data sets and a math function.
+Because all you really need are at least 2 raster data sets and a math function.

 In a raster data set, each cell represents a value at a given location.
 A grid cell could represent anything – temperature values or precipitation volume.